 On September 24, 1870, 377 Beacon was purchased from Frederick Pope by Ellen (Peavey) Davis, the wife of boot and shoe dealer Andrew Davis.
 They previously had lived at 54 Harrison.

 By January of 1876 (when their son, Arthur, was born), 377 Beacon was the home of Daniel W. Wise and his wife, Mary Ann (Chamberlin) Wise.
 They had lived at 62 Bowdoin in 1875.
 Daniel Wise was an importer of kid gloves.
 They continued to live at 377 Beacon in 1877.

 By 1878, it was the home of Elliott Russell, an accountant, and his wife, Sarah L. (Tinkham) Russell.
 Sarah Russell’s mother, Sarah (Lincoln) Tinkham, the widow of Spencer Tinkham, lived with them.
 They continued to live there in 1880, but had moved to 371 Marlborough by 1881.

 By the 1881-1882 winter season, 377 Beacon was the home of attorney George William Tuxbury and his wife, Harriet Matilda (Beals) Tuxbury.
 At the time of the 1880 US Census, they had lived in Framingham.
 They had moved to 333 Beacon by the 1882-1883 season.

 On September 19, 1882, 377 Beacon was purchased from Ellen Davis by lumber dealer Charles Fay Morse.
 He and his wife, Seraphine (Randall) Morse, made it their home.
 Their son, George Maxwell Randall Morse, lived with them.
 They previously had lived at 309 Marlborough.

 By 1885, they had been joined by Frederick S. Davis and his wife, Emma B. (Streeter) Davis.
-They had lived at 16 Hereford in 1883.
+They had lived at 200 Dartmouth in 1884 and before that at 16 Hereford.
 He was cashier of Traders’ National Bank.
-They continued to live with the Morses at 377 Beacon in 1886, but by 1888 had moved to the Hotel Huntington (Huntington at Blagden Street), by which time he was president of Traders’ National Bank.
+The Davises continued to live with the Morses in 1887, by which time Frederick Davis had become president of the Traders’ National Bank.
+By 1888, they had moved to the Hotel Huntington (Huntington at Blagden Street).